TakeprofitTechnology/ReleaseNotes/TPT PAMM.md

 ## Version 2026.7.29.579 (29 July, 2026)
 * Improved live updates for PAMM leader statistics by refreshing the investor count alongside AUM every ~5 seconds after investment changes.
+* Added a requirements checklist to the leader list, showing how many requirements each leader currently meets.

 ## Version 2026.7.20.999 (20 July, 2026)